 Because if its increasing complexity, Grey Days ended up having to be very will organized.
 There were a ton of locations we wanted to film on the main character’s journey, and as this was a strictly self promotion piece, our budget was uber tight.
 We were adamant that we wanted to shoot this with a documentary feel so there was very little effort in prepping the locations for post production help.

-IS: What camera equipment and software was used?
+What camera equipment and software was used?

 We tried a few different camera solutions, however we finally decided on the Canon 5D as it could deliver a high quality HD image, while still being lightweight and mobile enough to strap to the actors head.
 Obviously if you have ever worked with a Canon 5D in post, you know there are many limitations and obstacles to overcome.
 However, the pros certainly out weight the negatives in this situation.